amspector100/TXHousing/README.md

 # TXHousing

 Analysis of housing regulations in Texas.
 Hosted on this repo in the aim of making the research somewhat reproducible.
-This repo is mostly finished but still under a little bit of development - please direct questions to amspector100@gmail.com.
+This repo is mostly finished but still under a bit of development.
+If you have questions, check out the documentation [linked here](https://amspector100.github.io/TXHousing) or email other questions to amspector100@gmail.com.

-## To-do

 ## Structure and Documentation